-* The full technique overview is available for free.
-Simply login to our business management platform, and learn all about Customer Satisfaction.
+* The full technique overview will be available soon.
+Contact us to register your interest in our business management platform, and learn all about Customer Satisfaction.

 * The business evidence section is for premium members only.
 Please contact us about accessing the Business Evidence.

 Implementation, success factors and measures of Customer Satisfaction *